 We show that $\sigma_{m+i}$ gives a preimage for each monomial in $Y_{s-m-i}$:

 where the second equality follows from the commutativity of the symmetric algebra $S$ and the third one holds because $D$ is an $S$-module.
 Hence $\Phi_{m+i}$ surjects onto $Y_{s-m-i}$ and so indeed $D_{s-m-i}'=Y_{s-m-i}$.
-So we have in fact constructed an $R$-module homomorphism $\sigma_{m+i}$ splitting $\Phi_{m+i}$ since these monomial form a basis of $D_{s-m-i}'$. \end{proof}
+So we have in fact constructed a $P$-module homomorphism $\sigma_{m+i}$ splitting $\Phi_{m+i}$ since these monomials form a basis of $D_{s-m-i}'$. \end{proof}

 Using Lemma~\ref{lem-duals} and Lemma~\ref{TFAErelativelycompressed}, we get the following as an immediate corollary.